LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/outbound-campaigns.md

 ## Reporting & metrics

-* Metric calculation per campaign type, campaign, engagement, entry point and source is available in the Report Builder
+* Metric calculation per campaign type, campaign, engagement, entry point and source is available in the Analytics Builder
 * To add the broadcast event to the reports, please contact your LivePerson account team